Treatments of Blepharitis

 Blepharitis tends to be chronic disease most of the time, so you should expect to keep up therapy for a long period of time.
 In many cases, good and regular eyelid hygiene and cleaning can control it.
 On other cases applying of antibiotics and/or steroid eye drops may be required to control it and its complications.

-One important way in blepharitis treatment is with daily eyelid cleaning in which you will remove the skin oils so it will prevent the blockage of gland orifices, also it will prevent the growth of harmful bacteria that feed on these secretions.
+One important approach in blepharitis treatment is with daily eyelid cleaning through which you will remove the skin oils so it will prevent the blockage of gland orifices, also it will prevent the growth of harmful bacteria that feed on these secretions.

 If seborrhoeic dermatitis or rosacea is the main causes, seeking medical treatments for those conditions will help to control the disease.
 However, even in the presence of these systemic diseases, lid hygiene still the main way of treatment.
 After full examinations in the clinic and after determine which type you have, your eye doctor will suggest which ways of treatments are the best for you.